If you can’t see my mirrors, I can’t see you. It’s a well-known phrase and it’s so apt, including when it comes to towing a caravan.

-Okay, so while some car/caravan outfits don’t need towing mirrors, the majority do.
-Start on the basis that, whatever you drive – from a solo car upwards – it’s a legal requirement to have at least two rear view mirrors.
+While some car/caravan outfits don’t need towing mirrors, the majority do.
+Start on the basis that, whatever you drive – from a solo car upwards – it is a legal requirement to have at least two rear view mirrors.

 A decent set of mirrors should last you most of your towing life, no matter how many cars you get through.
 That’s why it’s a good idea to buy mirrors designed to fit as wide a range of vehicles as possible.